 What advice would you give to someone looking to start their own business?

-Starting a business is like a marathon in a sprint pace.
-Be aware that you’re going to work extremely hard for good amount of time until the business can support itself.
+Starting a business is like a marathon at a sprint pace.
+Be aware that you’re going to work extremely hard for a good amount of time until the business can support itself.
 Be ready to make a lot of sacrifices.
-Make sure that either yourself or your team have the all the necessary skills for the business such as sales, marketing, operations etc.
+Make sure that either yourself or your team have all the necessary skills for the business such as sales, marketing, operations, etc.

 What can we expect from Yogibo in the next year?